I Am Coming for You

 I am coming for you.
 It must have taken a lot for my mother to plan a murder.
 First, the psychology of it, wanting to slit someone's throat or shoot him or beat him to death, and second, the physicality of it, knowing whether her body was strong enough to take his body and do harm to it.

 In my adult life, I've mustered low-grade resentment toward a boss who made me work over the weekend.
-I flared with temporary rage at someone who cut me off in traffic.
+I've flared with temporary rage at someone who cut me off in traffic.
 But when I recall the bearded man, the meter moves up the scale, incited by a man who knew how to hurt, years of experience honed behind his methods.
 He didn't stop and consider; he didn't plot and scheme.
-It came natural, fingers that grab and dig, hands that hold and hit.
+It came natural, fingers that grab and dig, hands that hold, then hit.

 I am traveling to the gym on Wilshire Boulevard to know my mother's body.
 Her strong arms, her svelte figure, her muscular back.
 My mother's body like a map in my mind.
 I still reach for her in the middle of the night.
 Just a cold sheet.
 I strive for a body like hers but fail.
 There are times when I'm on the treadmill, when I'm running full out, like I'm running for my life, like I'm running to get back to her, even though that's impossible.